 If you're served with a nondischargeability complaint, you must file a timely answer to dispute the creditor's claim.
 The bankruptcy court will hold a hearing before deciding whether to discharge the debt.

-In Chapter 7 bankruptcy, the deadline for filing complaints challenging the dischargeability of a credit card debt is set by the court.
-You'll find the date in the 341 meeting of creditors notice sent by the court.
+In Chapter 7 bankruptcy, the court sets the deadline for filing complaints challenging the dischargeability of a credit card debt.
+The date is found in the court's 341 meeting of creditors notice.

-No, you must list all debts you owe.
-Even if you forget to list a zero balance account you hadn't used in a long time, the creditor would discover the bankruptcy on your credit report and close the account.
+You can't do it and must list all debts you owe.
+Even if you forget to list a zero balance account you haven't used in a long time, the creditor would discover the bankruptcy on your credit report and close the account.

 However, sometimes smaller creditors let a bankruptcy filer keep an account open, although it's rare.
 For instance, debtors have successfully kept open small pet medical accounts that they routinely pay off.
 As with all debts, you'd remain responsible for all charges made after bankruptcy.
 Talk with your local bankruptcy attorney about the practices in your area.